Dofsevenn/InstantComics/README.md

 * I wanted the app to work in landscape mode as well as Portrait mode, så I used Environmet and sizeClass to differentiate the to modes.
 * I saw i the XKCD webpage that you can se the "alt" text when you hoover over the comic image.
 I wanted the same effect, so I did so by making an alert that shows that text if you longPress the comic image.
 * I also wanted to show the description (the transcript text if there are any).
 I made a button that uses a Navigation link to navigate to the Description View where you can read the description if the comic has one.
 To make this happen I had to use the NavigationView.
 This View also gives a nice Heading to the pages.
 I thought of using a sheet instead, but went with the navigation link.
 It might have given a better experience for the user with the sheet, but didn't have time to change in the end.
+* In the end I manage to implement code so you can share the comic to other apps like Messenger or what you chooses.

 ## Highlight
 * I think the way I use a Webserver struct for the urlSession, and fetch the result in the ComicsViewModel is quite organiced and clean.
 * I'm pretty happy with the way I used @State, @Published, ObservableObject, @ObservedObject.
 I think that is on of the best things with SwiftUI
 * I'm glad that I managed to make the app work in both light and dark mode.
 I think it is important to suport dark mode because dark mode is helping some people inkluding me.
+* That I made it possible to send comics to other apps.

 ## Links to sites I used as inspiration to code: